mwarning/Hyperbolic-Graph-Generator/README.md

 - the graph_properties and greedy_routing tool was not ported
 - slightly different API
   - C++ uses boost::adjacency_list for the graph representation.
 In Rust we use two Vectors of node and link objects.
-- json output to the original tsv output format
+- optional json output and the original tsv output